Updated by Valentina Rampazzo on December 5, 2024

 There is Paul finally arriving.

 The translation is something like “complaining” but not quite the same.
 Again we have another word, râler, with no real English equivalent.
 It corresponds to the act of expressing your dissatisfaction with just about anything, no matter how small.
-In France, it’s often said to be a national pastime, as proven by this saying you may sometime hear:
+In France, it’s often said to be a national pastime, as proven by this saying you may sometimes hear:

 I’m not complaining, I’m expressing myself.